 You might find yourself mixing a song with peaks every few seconds or so that clip the mix bus/master fader.
 Gain and volume both come into play here.
 Clipping occurs at the output stage (volume), but it’s possible tracks were recorded too hot at the input stage (gain).

 The easiest solution is to grab all of the faders and turn them down!
-This is simply done in Pro Tools by selected the “ALL” group and pulling a fader, or in Logic Pro X by selecting all the tracks you wish to turn down and again pulling a fader.
+This is simply done in Pro Tools by selected the “ALL” group and pulling a fader, or if you’re mixing in Logic Pro X by selecting all the tracks you wish to turn down and again pulling a fader.
 The same operation is similarly accomplished in any of the other major DAWs.

 Don’t Pull the Master Fader Down

 A 10 dB decrease is usually more than enough to prevent clipping the mix buss/master fader.
 Be sure to keep your stereo bus at unity, which is its optimum position!
 You create headroom by adjusting the levels of tracks feeding the mix bus, not by attenuating the mix bus itself.

 Giving yourself that extra 10 or so dB of headroom will allow you to do common mixing tasks like adding parallel buses for compression, adding effects sends, and more.
 Every track in your mix is adding some signal or “noise,” and they are all being summed to 2 channels at your mix bus/master fader.
 All of that signal adds up, so be sure you’re not clipping and have plenty of headroom before you start mixing.

 With default 24-bit digital recording resolution, the need to “print hot” is no longer necessary.
 The noise floor is so low that it doesn’t take much to get a good signal-to-noise ratio.

 Remember to keep the faders at unity gain when tracking.
 There are many theories on what a “proper” recording level is, but if your signal is averaging somewhere around -18 dB and peaking around -10 dB, you’ll have a nice, solid signal.